A heat pump blowing hot air in summer isn’t doing you any favors.

 Cleaning an indoor coil is often more difficult since it is harder to get to.
 Most homeowners leave this work to an HVAC technician.
 Cleaning both coils is usually part of a comprehensive maintenance service.

 The service ranges from $75 to $200 based on how many items are on the checklist.

-If you’re a thrifty and handy homeowners, you can DIY.
+If you’re a thrifty and handy homeowner, you can DIY.
 This video gives a demonstration.
 The technician calls it an evaporator unit, just another name for the indoor mechanics of a heat pump.